 The webpage has gone from being rated like junk to being rated far, far better.
 It’s still not where I’d like it to be, but that’s another issue for another time.

-Anyway, after the changes the SERP location of the page has improved massively – over 300 positions – and levelled out, where before it’s performance was extremely poor and highly erratic.”
+Anyway, after the changes, the SERP location of the page has improved massively – over 300 positions – and levelled out, where before its performance was extremely poor and highly erratic.”

-The fix that we have found along with others who have encountered this issue, is to add a css max-height:
+The fix that we have found, along with others who have encountered this issue, is to add a css max-height:

 value in pixels to the element that has a height: